reshmadileep/KenoProject/README.md

 ## Execution Instructions
-   * Proceed to testng.xml and run as TestNG suite after placing all the required tests in it *The results can be seen in console and also Test-output folder
+   * Proceed to testng.xml and run as TestNG suite after placing all the required tests in it *The results can be seen in console and also Test-output folder *Please find the results screenshots in Images folder